TheUnperfectArchive/online/dairy/careerltlife.md

 To study people and their systems.

 Yes, a career is essential to survive in society.
-and my way of being isn’t easy — not for me, and not for the people around me.
+and my way of being isn’t easy; not for me, and not for the people around me.

 Still, what’s the point of surviving if we lose life in the process?